FarahBaracat/farahbaracat.github.io/blog/_posts/2021-07-21-Farina-tutorial.md

 - **Strength of persistent inward currents (PICs)**: these are the currents coming into the motorneurons and can reflect neuromodulatory inputs received by motorneurons.

 - **Other physiological information**: such as the motor unit size can be extracted from the amplitude and conduction velocity.

+In that sense, the MU discharge times and characteristics give us access to a more accurate view of the neural drive and physiological properties which can be exploited to design intuitive controllers.